Sydney Criminal Lawyers® in Mental Health Cases

 2. It is more appropriate to deal with the person by way of a ‘treatment plan’ than otherwise in accordance with the law.

-1. ‘Suffers from a mental condition’
+1. ‘Suffers from a mental health impairment or a cognitive impairment’

 This requirement is often called the ‘first limb’.